CosmeValera/ReactProjects/containers/kubernetes/kubernetes-crash-course-1-hour-nana/README.md

 ## 🗄️ Architecture
 - Master node
-- Several Kubelet (Worker nodes)
-  The worker nodes have the applications running
+- Worker nodes (have the applications running)

 ### Master node
-It has several kubernetes processes:
+It has several Kubernetes processes:
-- API Server (a container): It's the entry point of a K8s cluster
+- **API Server**: The entry point of a K8s cluster.
-- Controller Manager: Keeps track of whats happening in the cluster
+- **Controller Manager**: Tracks cluster state and performs corrective actions.
-- Scheduler: Ensures Pods placement
+- **Scheduler**: Decides where Pods should be placed.
-- etcd: Kubernetes backing store
+- **etcd**: A key-value store that holds the cluster's state.

 ### Architecture in general
 - Master nodes: